kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 2. [Choosing memory bandwidth as the metric](#2-choosing-memory-bandwidth-as-the-metric)
 3. [Utilizing shared memory](#3-utilizing-shared-memory)
 4. [Setting up the implementation code](#4-setting-up-the-implementation-code)

+We'll then dive into the implementation details and optimization techniques for reduction in [Part 2]({% link _posts/2025-10-27-reduction_sum_part2.markdown %}).

 **Note: this post assumes that the readers are already familiar with threads and blocks in GPU programming.** The Github link to the implementation code can be found [here](https://github.com/kathsucurry/cuda_reduction_sum).